Dyuvarov/VaccinationApp/README.md

 :small_blue_diamond: Maven

 ## Description
-This demo web application gives REST API to collect information about persons, vaccinations, generate and store QR-codes.
+This demo web application provides REST API to collect information about persons, vaccinations, generate and store QR-codes.
 Consist of 6 microservices:
 :heavy_check_mark: [Person API](person-api/) - to work with personal information about vaccinated people.
 :heavy_check_mark: [Medical API](medical-api/) - to work with information about vaccinations